Ccj82378/Interview_QA/README.md

-# Interview_Q&A
+# LearningNote
-- 彙整、簡述製作作品時所了解到的概念及問題
+- Record the concepts and problems that I found
-- 檔案包含HTML5、CSS3、JavaScript、Design Pattern、ReactJS
+- HTML5、CSS3、JavaScript、Design Pattern、ReactJS、Others
+- Build data structures and algorithms in the future

 ## HTML5
 1. Attribute vs Property